top of page

 Still amortized over 15 years

-No change from current law
+No change to current law

 Individual Tax Provisions